skeletonlabs/skeleton/.changeset/itchy-mice-judge.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Added a navigation slot to the Step component, this replaces the Back button for the first step only
+feat: Added a navigation slot to the Step component, which can replace the Back button for the first step only